 Four green roof scenarios (25%, 50%, 75%, and 100% of buildings converted to green roofs) in addition to the baseline scenario (0%) were run for each of the four watersheds and for extensive and intensive green roof types, and the results are shown in Figure 7.
 Figure 7 shows the percentage change in total annual runoff between each of the scenarios and the baseline simulations.
 The gray and white boxplots denote the extensive and intensive green roof simulation results, respectively, and the variations are caused by annual variations across the 28-year simulation (1988-2015).

-As the total percentage of buildings that are converted to green roofs increases, the total runoff reductions increase among the scenarios.
+As the total percentage of buildings converted to green roofs increases, the total runoff reductions increase among the scenarios.
 Also, it is apparent that the intensive green roof scenarios have higher storage capacity and are therefore able to reduce total annual runoff values more effectively that the extensive green roofs.
 The simulated runoff reductions appear to be near 10-15% for extensive green roofs and 20-25% for intensive green roofs.
 While these reductions may appear moderate, note that only approximately 10% of the watershed areas were converted from building rooftops to green roofs in the 100% scenarios.
 This forms a realistic upper bound on the runoff reductions that would be feasible within these four watersheds.

 Note that the 75% and 100% extensive green roof simulations for Pipers Creek appear to be anomalous outliers.
 These simulations give runoff reductions that are less than the 50% scenarios, which is counterintuitive, and the runoff simulations for the 100% green roof scenarios even stretch above the baseline (0%) simulations.
-Therefore, this particular model and model results should be viewed with caution.
+Therefore, this particular configuation’s results should be viewed with caution.

 3.3.
 Hydrologic discharge reductions impacted by rainfall amounts